 All children up to seven years of age must be safely fastened into the right restraint for their age and size.

-A child that is properly secured in an approved child restraint is less likely to be injured or killed in a car crash than one who is not.
+A child who is properly secured in an approved child restraint is less likely to be injured or killed in a car crash than one who is not.

 Free Child Car Seat Safety Check

 Council in conjunction with RMS ran a free car seat fitting day on 24 October at Strathfield Library.
 A number of road safety resources were handed out on the day to participants.

 49 car seats were checked.
 Sadly only, 3 were correctly fitted with others failing safety check.
 Please remember incorrectly fitted car seats cause serious injury and drivers are liable for stringent penalties and fines.

 Our next fitting day will be in early 2018 (February/March).
 Registration is essential.

 Australian Standards and test results

 All child restraints sold in Australia must comply with the Australian/New Zealand Standard AS/NZS 1754 Child restraints for use in motor vehicles.
 Most of the child restraints sold in Australia have been tested and assessed under the Child Restraint Evaluation Program (CREP).

 The CREP is run by a consortium of Australian government agencies and motorist organisations and gives consumers independent and consistent information on child restraints.